 EVBox is a leading global manufacturer of EV charging stations and charging management software.
 Founded in the Netherlands, which is a few years ahead of the UK in adoption of electric vehicles, the company has become the sole public supplier of public charging infrastructure in cities such as Amsterdam, Rotterdam and Monaco.
-EVBox has an installed base of over 50,000 chargers across nearly 1000 cities.
+EVBox has an installed base of over 100,000 chargers across over 55 countries.

-Their experience in the Netherlands has allowed EVBox to develop superior aesthetics, uncompromising quality and durability, superior solutions for leased cars (cost reimbursement), best-in-class charger management software facilitating easy fleet management, management of multiple charge points, and smart charging to facilitate load balancing.
+Its experience in the Netherlands has allowed EVBox to develop superior aesthetics, uncompromising quality and durability, superior solutions for leased cars (cost reimbursement), best-in-class charger management software facilitating easy fleet management, management of multiple chargepoints, and smart charging to facilitate load balancing.

 The range of chargers and charging management solutions is as follows: